 This is relatively small reading that can be easily overlooked – but do so at your peril.

-Covering topics such as Real Estate and Private Equity (as well as added content on private debt, timber, and farmland in 2022’s curriculum), this is a relatively straight forward topic area.
+Covering topics such as Real Estate and Private Equity, this is a relatively straight forward topic area.

 It’s a topic you cannot skip, since it has relatively high topic weight given the number of reading.